 integration continuum: the relationship of the languages in a community or a mind on a continuum between total integration and total separation.

 integrative motivation: learning the language in order to take part in the culture of its people

-intonation: Intonation is the change of pitch used in the sound system of language, i.e. John? versus John!
-Sometimes intonation refers specifically to the use of change of pitch to show attitude or grammar in a language rather than vocabulary differences, in which case it is opposed to tone.
+intonation: intonation is the change of pitch used in the sound system of language, i.e. John? versus John!
+Sometimes intonation refers specifically to the use of change of pitch to show attitude or GRAMMAR in a language rather than vocabulary differences, in which case it is opposed to TONE.
+Video.

 IPA (International Phonetic Alphabet): Internationally agreed phonetic alphabet for writing down the sounds of languages in a consistent fashion.

 laterals: Laterals are speech sounds produced asymmetrically in the mouth, typically /l/ in which one side of the tongue makes contact with the roof of the mouth but not the other.

 language awareness: helping the student by raising awareness of language itself

 language function: the reason why someone says something, e.g. apologizing, arguing, greeting, etc